 At Compare My Move, we have a full verification scheme in place for new removal partners.
-We check that they’re a legitimate trading company with clear Terms & Conditions in place that are available to customers.
+We check that they’re a legitimate trading company with clear Terms & Conditions that are available to customers.
 Every partner must be fully insured and we ask for evidence of Goods in Transit Insurance and Public Liability Insurance as standard.
-This is the main factor for mover peace of mind: knowing that your personal items will be completely protected.
+This is the main factor for mover peace of mind: knowing that you and your personal items will be completely protected.

 Our code of practice ensures that our removal partners contact customers within 48 hours, performs a home survey where possible, that they provide a comprehensive quotation, train and monitor professional staff and also have insurance to cover the true value of customer belongings.
 We constantly monitor our partners to ensure the best quality service.
 You can read more on our verification process here.

 We do this to ensure complete peace of mind for you, the mover.
 Keep an eye out for Compare My Move verified removal companies by looking for the Compare My Move badge, found below.

 Comparing Trusted Removal Companies